Accidental Death of an Anarchist

 The Tiger Who Came To Tea tickets

-David Wood’s vibrant stage adaptation of Judith Kerr’s picture book is a very welcome guest in the West End this summer!
-As Sophie and mummy sit down for tea, a knock at the door is just the start of the chaos… Celebrating over 14 years on stage, this fun-filled show is perfect for young children, with lots of bright costumes, silly storytelling and upbeat sing-a-long moments.
-It returns to Theatre Royal Haymarket over the summer.
+You’re invited for the most fun-filled tea party ever, as the stage adaptation of Judith Kerr’s picture book returns to the West End for another year.
+Sophie and mummy sit down for tea, but a knock at the door and a very unexpected guest is the start of a very strange afternoon…!
+David Wood’s fun-filled show is perfect for young children, with bright costumes, infectious storytelling and fun sing-a-long moments.
+It runs at Theatre Royal Haymarket in summer 2024.

 FIND TICKETS